Lcrypto/Timeseries-simple-transformer/readme.md

 ## PyTorch Examples
  - *DiffEq*: Experimentation with Autograd for Differential Equations
  - *Timeseries Attention*: Application of Basic Transformer Attention to Timeseries Forcasting
- - *Timeseries Transformer*: Application of Basic Transformer Encoder to Timeseries Forcasting
+ - *Timeseries Transformer*: Application of Basic Transformer Encoder Layer to Timeseries Forcasting

 ### Notes:
  - Examples are not currently packaged, cd into a subfolder to run scripts